-The principal activities of the Union during the year were;-
+The principal activities of the Union during the year were:-

-- Implementation of Divisional Executive Decisions. - Maintenance of Union Rules, Registrations and Affiliations. - Organising Executive Meetings and Divisional Conferences as well as National Safety Officer Meetings. - Conducting Activities for Parliamentary, Divisional and Divisional Branch elections, including assisting with statutory requirements. - Co-ordinating seminars / education courses for Lodge Officers to inform them of current developments or to seek collective input in the development of national policies. - Representing the Division's interest on various national committees and organisations, - Co-ordinating the involvement of the Union in relevant international trade union bodies and conferences. - Responsibility for servicing national awards and enterprise agreements and maintaining related information services.
-Divisional Office also advises Lodges on industrial matters. - Provision to Lodges with economic and industrial research. - Provision to Lodges of assistance with administration and financial management. - Co-ordinating O H & S nationally and maintaining a national policy database and information service.
+- Implementation of Divisional Executive Decisions. - Maintenance of Union Rules, Registrations and Affiliations. - Organising Executive Meetings and Divisional Conferences as well as National Safety Officer Meetings. - Conducting Activities for Parliamentary, Divisional and Divisional Branch elections, including assisting with statutory requirements. - Co-ordinating seminars / education courses for Lodge Officers to inform them of current developments or to seek collective input in the development of national policies. - Representing the Division's interest on various national committees and organisations. - Co-ordinating the involvement of the Union in relevant international trade union bodies and conferences. - Responsibility for servicing national awards and enterprise agreements and maintaining related information services.
+Divisional Office also advises Lodges on industrial matters. - Provision to Lodges with economic and industrial research. - Provision to Lodges of assistance with administration and financial management. - Co-ordinating O H & S nationally and maintaining a national policy database and information service. - · Leading the conduct of legal action launched in defence of the Division's constitutional work. - Provision of a National Training Agenda by representing the Union on various Boards and Committees.